 When a trust is created, someone has to be in charge of the money, property, and other assets included in the trust.
 That person is a trustee, and both the trust itself and fiduciary law lay out the obligations by which the trustee is bound.
 While the trustee is given a fairly broad degree of decision-making authority, the ultimate question is whether he or she did right by the trust’s beneficiaries.

 The California Probate Code requires trustees to administer trusts with reasonable care, skill, and conduct, to the same degree that a reasonably prudent person would in order to effectuate the terms of the trust.
-Moreover, if the trustee has a certain set of skills (like managing money), that person is expected to fully use those skills in executing his or her duties as a trustee.
+Moreover, if the trustee has a certain set of skills (like managing money), that person is expected to fully use those skills in executing his or her duties as a trustee under estate planning.